kittykatattack/learningPixi/README.md

   renderer.render(stage);
 }
 ```
-You'll remember that we initially set the value of
+You'll also remember that we initially set the value of
-`state` to `play`, which is why `play` function to run in a loop.
+`state` to `play`, which is why the `play` function runs in a loop.
 By setting `state` to `end` we're telling the code that we want
 another function, called `end` to run in a loop.
+In a bigger game you
+could have a `tileScene` state, and states for each game level, like
+`leveOne`, `levelTwo` and `levelThree`.

 So what is that `end` function?
 Here it is!
 ```